Giving your children vital "Life Skills" through their Arts

 A lot of people are successful at achieving and mastering many skills in life.
 But when that individual is asked to move towards a new skill or goal, they become confused stressed or loose confidence in themselves and begin to question their ability to finish the job.
-This can instill a new self belief that they are not capable of handling new or important tasks.
+This can instill a new self belief that your Irish dancer is not capable of handling new or important challenges.

 Sean will explain the oldest success strategy known to humans and how it can be broken down into a simple process.

-This stage of the workshop also includes overcoming natural fears, how to build an intuitive total body awareness when performing, core stability without aparatus and a variety of breathing patterns to reduce stress and enhance calmness.
+This stage of the workshop for your Irish dancers also includes overcoming natural fears, how to build an intuitive total body awareness when performing, core stability without aparatus and a variety of breathing patterns to reduce stress and enhance calmness.

-Stage four takes a look into obstacles that can hold a dancer back from progressing as an individual.
+Stage four takes a look into obstacles that can hold an Irish dancer back from progressing as an individual.

 These obstacles are external, such as unforeseen circumstances in ones life and other peoples actions.
 Internal obstacles are beliefs, core values, self perception and how are brain's store pictures as well as internal dialogue.

 It is believed that 70% of our beliefs have been programmed into our minds by parents, peers and past experiences.
 Some are great, and some will limit our progression.

 Irish Dancers must learn how to weed out the self limiting beliefs that are stopping them experiencing their full potential on stage as well as other aspects of their life, such as education and wellbeing.

 Stage five Looks at how you can work with the part of our mind that works behind the everyday analytical mind in a fun way.